Sunday, March 29, 2015

 ~ Author Unknown

 I have decided to write again as I am currently teaching a ‘learning disabled’ kid ( I don’t like that term but…) and I see the same pattern as in all my previous students.
-I think ‘Disengaged learners’ would be a better description of these students.
-They shut-down when things taught to them do not make sense to them.
+I think ‘Disengaged learners’ would better describe these students.
+They shut down when things taught to them do not make sense to them.